As a black, female student, I wish I’d had a peer mentoring scheme

-Despite such progress, the lack of black professors in academia and the BAME attainment gap continues to seriously bother me.
+Despite such progress, the lack of black professors in academia and the BAME attainment gap continue to seriously bother me.
 How can this be?
 What are we missing?
 How long do we need to wait before change can be seen?
 It has been well publicised that of 22,855 professors in UK universities, just 119 are black men and 41 are black women.

 Many black academics leave in the early stages of their careers, whether due to discrimination, being overlooked in favour of a non-black person and huge competition for a relatively small pool of jobs.
 This then reduces the pool of black talent that would, in later years, be competing for professorships at universities across the country.

 Of course, I’m aware that peer mentoring alone won’t solve issues of underrepresentation, but there are a number of steps that can help BAME students feel more supported.
 It’s important to listen to people’s experiences and for them to be in an environment where those experiences can be shared.
 It’s my firm belief that peer mentoring will help encourage a more positive experience along these lines for BAME students which, in turn, will encourage them to stay in academia.